 We can question all we want and still see no blossoms to the fig tree and no olives in the fields.

-We may need to wrangle with these big whys of life before we know of the One we can safely trust and wholly believe.
+We may need to wrangle with these big whys of life before we can know the One to safely trust and wholly believe.

-We can question the impossible and voice our deepest darkest disappointment, and learn through and through:
+We can question the impossible, voice our deepest darkest disappointment, and learn through and through: